microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/v1.0/docs/Get-MgDeviceManagementDeviceCompliancePolicy.md

 # Get-MgDeviceManagementDeviceCompliancePolicy

 ## SYNOPSIS
-Read properties and relationships of the windows10CompliancePolicy object.
+Read properties and relationships of the iosCompliancePolicy object.

 ## SYNTAX